resource-watch/data-team-tools/helpful_tips/Python.md

 ### Solution
 Use date(column name) function in the sql query

-## Error: Upload timeout for util_cloud.gcs_upload, when the raster files are large, or the internet is not fast enough

 ## Error: Processed and/or raw data file cannot be uploaded to AWS because the zip exceeded the maximum file size

 ### Solution